danyx23/elm-from-scratch/02 Getting Elm set up.md

 Elm itself
 ----------

 The first thing you need is the elm compiler itself.
 Download the version for your operating system and install it (at the time of writing this, Elm version 0.17 is the current version - this is also the version all examples will use).
 If everything went well you should be able to open a terminal (on osx/linux) or cmd window (on windows) and enter `elm repl` and should be presented with a prompt.
 You can exit with Ctrl+d.
 If you get an error, elm was probably not added to your path correctly.
-If it persists after restarting, google how to add stuff to your path in your OS and add the path of the bin subdirectory of your elm installation.
+If it persists after restarting, google how to add stuff to your path in your OS and add the path of the bin subdirectory of your elm installation or ask for help on the Elm Slack in the beginner channel.

 An editor
 ---------